Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Acknowledgments

 \section{Acknowledgments}

-Luca Pappalardo has been supported by PNRR (Piano Nazionale di Ripresa e Resilienza) in the context of the research program 20224CZ5X4 PE6 PRIN 2022 “URBAI – Urban Artificial Intelligence” (CUP B53D23012770006), funded by European Union – Next Generation EU.

-This work has been supported by the European Union under ERC-2018-ADGGA 834756 (XAI), the Partnership Extended PE00000013 - “FAIR - Future Artificial Intelligence Research” - Spoke 1 “Human-centered AI”.
+Luca Pappalardo has been supported by the Italian Project Fondo Italiano per la Scienza FIS-2024-03129 CAIO.
+Dino Pedreschi has been supported by PNRR (Piano Nazionale di Ripresa e Resilienza) in the context of the research program 20224CZ5X4 PE6 PRIN 2022 “URBAI – Urban Artificial Intelligence” (CUP B53D23012770006), funded by European Union – Next Generation EU.
+Gizem Gezici and Fosca Giannotti have been supported by the European Union under ERC-2018-ADG GA 834756 (XAI), the Partnership Extended PE00000013 - “FAIR - Future Artificial Intelligence Research” - Spoke 1 “Human-centered AI”.

 We thank Giuliano Cornacchia, Giovanni Mauro, Gabriele Barlacchi, and Margherita Lalli for the useful discussions.